 What is a Unified Hajj and Umrah Visa for Saudi Arabia?

 Previously, it was necessary to apply for a separate visa to undertake a Hajj pilgrimage to that required for Umrah.
 The Hajj visa was only valid from 4 Dhu Al-Hijjah to 10 Muharram on the Islamic calendar, while the Umrah visa was only issued for Umrah season with a validity of 15 days.
 It was not possible to use a Hajj visa for Umrah, and vice versa.

-The Saudi Minister of Haj and Umrah, Mohammed Benten, has stated that the new unified Hajj and Umrah visa is designed to show the Kingdom’s readiness to receive an increasing number of pilgrims to Mecca.
+The Saudi Minister of Hajj and Umrah, Mohammed Benten, has stated that the new unified Hajj and Umrah visa is designed to show the kingdom’s readiness to receive an increasing number of pilgrims to Mecca.
 The new visa system follows the recent introduction of measures to improve the system of services in Saudi Arabia’s holy sites.
 These include the implementation of a high-speed train line between Mecca and Medina and technology to make Hajj Safer, including AI medical services and smart transport cards.

 How Will the Unified Saudi Arabia Religious Visa Affect Travelers?

 The introduction of the unified religious visa for Saudi Arabia means that travelers will no longer need to apply for a separate travel document to attend each religious event within the same year.
 Travelers will also not be required to apply for a visit visa for Saudi Arabia within the validity of the visa for Hajj and Umrah.

 An approved unified visa for Hajj and Umrah is a multiple entry travel document valid for 1 year from the date of issue.
 Therefore it will allow holders to participate in both pilgrimages within a short period of time if they so wish, something that was not possible with the previous separate religious visas.